CSB5/lofreq/README.md

 - `./configure SAMTOOLS=/path-to-samtools HTSLIB=/path-to-htslib [--prefix=custom-path]`
 - `make`
 - You can already start using lofreq at this stage: see `./bin/lofreq` for help
 - To install the package properly type: `make install`.
-After that simply type `lofreq` to get more help
 - Depending on the used prefix you might need to adjust your PATH (and PYTHONPATH).

+## Using LoFreq

+Simply type `lofreq` to get help.

+See http://csb5.github.io/lofreq/ for full documentation.